Lab Song!

 Email: leanthony2@wisc.edu

-I am a first year developmental psychology PhD student advised by Martha Alibali.
-I’m a Wisconsin native who got my B.S. in Psychology & Neurobiology here at UW-Madison, and am excited to be back after receiving my M.S. in Psychology from the University of Illinois.
-Broadly, my interests lie in the development of systems and representations that underlie our abilities for more formal mathematics.
+I am a third-year developmental psychology PhD student advised by Martha Alibali.
+I am a Wisconsin native who got my B.S. in Psychology & Neurobiology here at UW-Madison, and am excited to be back after receiving my M.S. in Psychology from the University of Illinois.
+Broadly, I am interested in connections among math concepts and how these connections can be leveraged to deepen understanding of mathematics.

 Email: vjay@wisc.edu